 May we know the ground we’re standing on is the ground where we belong.”

 To represent the life we share, the names of all the current religious and associates were woven together and interspersed with icons of our patron, St. Viator, our founder, Louis Querbes, the Viatorian Community logo and seal and the U.S. flag – all which represent our community.

 Also, a photo slideshow celebrating Association is being shown in the foyer near the exhibit.
-The photos, taken over the past 15 years of associates’ activities and events, are highlighted with the music ‘Woven Together’ played by Br.
-Jim Lewnard, CSV, on the flute.
+These are photos taken over the past 15 years of associates’ activities and events.

 The exhibit will be on display until early December.
 Please stop by to see it.